- 1½ lbs beef chuck roast or chuck shoulder, cut into 1-inch pieces

 - 1/2 lb green beans, trimmed and cut into 1-inch

 - 1/4 cup chopped fresh parsley for garnish, optional

-- Rub the beef pieces all over with 1-1/2 teaspoons salt and 1/2 teaspoon pepper; let sit at room temperature for 30 to 60 minutes.
+- Rub the beef pieces all over with the salt and pepper; let sit at room temperature for 30 to 60 minutes.

 - Heat the olive oil in a Dutch oven or large pot with a lid over medium heat.
 Working in batches, add the beef pieces to the pot in one layer so they’re not touching and sear on all sides until golden brown, 5 to 7 minutes.
 Remove and set aside on a plate.
 Repeat with all the beef.

 - Keeping the pot over medium heat, add the shallots and cook, stirring often, until softened, 1 to 2 minutes.
 Add the celery and mushrooms and cook, stirring often, for 3 minutes.
 Add the garlic powder, thyme, and Worcestershire sauce and cook for 1 minute more, stirring and scraping the brown bits off the bottom of the pot with a spoon.
 Add the beef broth and continue scraping up the brown bits for 1 minute.
 Return the beef and any of its juices to the pot, and bring to a boil.
 Reduce to a simmer, cover, and cook for 45 minutes.

 - Add the green beans and simmer for 10 minutes more with the lid slightly open.
 Stir in the radishes and simmer 5 minutes more.

 - Gradually sprinkle in the xanthan gum, mixing until incorporated.
 Season to taste with salt and pepper.
 Garnish with the parsley and serve.